bmajo006-xamk/react-native-expo-orchestra-explorer-app/README.md

-Practice work
+Application about orchestral instruments

-A simple mobile application to explore orchestra instruments.
+A mobile application that allows users to explore orchestral instruments and listen to sound samples of each.
+The app also features a instrument recognition game.

+The techniques I used to implement the application:
+- React Native
+- Expo
+- JavaScript/TypeScript